chanzuckerberg/cellxgene/README.md

 git clone https://github.com/chanzuckerberg/cellxgene.git
 ```

-Build the client web assets by calling this from inside the `cellxgene` folder
+Build the client web assets by calling `make` from inside the `cellxgene` folder

 ```
-./bin/build-client
+make
 ```

 Install all requirements (we recommend doing this inside a virtual environment)